ltinphan/convex-mpc-unitree-go2/README.md

 ## 🐾 Introduction

-This repository contains a full implementation of a **Convex Model Predictive Controller (MPC)** for the Unitree Go2 quadruped robot.
+This repository contains a partial implementation of a **Convex Model Predictive Controller (MPC)** for the Unitree Go2 quadruped robot.
 The controller is designed following the methodology described in the MIT publication:

 > **"Dynamic Locomotion in the MIT Cheetah 3 Through Convex Model-Predictive Control"**